farzan-alaei/farzan-alaei/README.md

 # 👋 Hi there!
-I'm Farzan A.
+I'm Farzan

 I'm a passionate backend developer with a love for crafting efficient and scalable applications using Python and Django.
 Currently, I’m exploring the front-end world with Svelte to broaden my skill set and take on exciting challenges.